Rebecca Foon: I Thought It Was Us But It Was All of Us (2013)

 In 2010, she began working on solo material, enlisting the help of Jamie Thompson (The Unicorns) on percussion and programming.
 Handling vocals and cello, among the sounds on which Foon focused were drone, no wave, improv, dream pop, and minimalism; eventually, the project Saltland was formed.
-After several years, this work culminated in the release of I Thought It Was Us But It Was All of Us on Constellation Records in 2013.
+This work culminated in the release of I Thought It Was Us But It Was All of Us on Constellation Records in 2013.
 Among the guest musicians on the album were Sarah Neufeld, Colin Stetson, Laurel Sprengelmeyer of Little Scream, and Richard Reed Parry of Arcade Fire.